RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 - [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) - a compute service that lets you run code without provisioning or managing servers.

+- [TorchServe](https://github.com/pytorch/serve) - a flexible and easy to use tool for serving and scaling PyTorch models in production.

 # Table of Contents

 - [Session 4  : How to run on local](#how-to-run-on-local)